Seeking EV Fertility Biomarkers in Dairy Cows Using SWATH-MS

 PhD project part of wider progress in the EV-agriculture and EV-reproductive space

-Turner’s project is among a range of exciting, collaborative EV-based projects underway, including work on tick resistance in cattle alongside colleague Pevindu Abeysinghe (in collaboration with a cattle farm in Nindooinbah, Queensland)<super-script>3,4<super-script> and infant formula experiments (funded by Mead Johnson).
+Turner’s project is among a range of exciting, collaborative EV-based projects underway, including work on tick resistance in cattle alongside colleague Pevindu Abeysinghe (in collaboration with a cattle farm in Nindooinbah, Queensland)3,4 and infant formula experiments (funded by Mead Johnson).
 The fertility biomarker work is supported by a DairyNZ discovery grant, and milk samples have been provided by The University of Queensland Gatton Campus for analysis.

 She is under the supervision of Murray Mitchell, Professor at QUT, Child & Reproductive Health Research Group, School of Biomedical Sciences, Faculty of Health, and co-supervisor Pawel Sadowski, head of Proteomics and Small Molecule Mass Spectrometry Core at the Queensland University of Technology.

-Mitchell has a valuable collaboration with the Queensland Family Cohort Study, a prospective, observational, longitudinal study which will recruit 12,500 pregnant families from across the state of Queensland.<super-script>5<super-script> From this, valuable samples will be obtained and analysed, explains Mitchell:
+Mitchell has a valuable collaboration with the Queensland Family Cohort Study, a prospective, observational, longitudinal study which will recruit 12,500 pregnant families from across the state of Queensland.5 From this, valuable samples will be obtained and analysed, explains Mitchell:

 “We will be looking at longitudinal changes in multiple populations of the exosomes and trying to see if we can get a prognostic (not just a diagnostic) for the risk of things like high-risk pregnancies, preterm labour, and diabetes – and sadly, stillbirth, which we’ll do with the Stillbirth Research Center, which is 100 yards up the road at the Mater Research Institute.